 - Establish a mechanism to monitor exports of skim milk powder, milk protein concentrates and infant formula.
 These products will be subject to surcharges if exports exceed an agreed threshold.

 The revised automotive rules of origin require higher levels of North American content in order to incentivize production and sourcing in North America.
-The final outcome builds on the ideas that Canada put forward in early 2018 related to strengthening the North American production platform, reducing red tape and increasing the use of North American steel and aluminum.
+The final outcome builds on the ideas that Canada put forward in early 2018 related to strengthening the North American production platform, reducing red tape and increasing the use of North American parts, steel and aluminum.